eehah5ru/workhardplay-pw-website/en/2020/schedule/monday-06-22/live-02/maailmanloppu-postanatomy-theater-what-is-knocking-in-my-box.md

 time: "19:00 - 19:30"
 projectIdSuffix: "-one"
 title: "“What is knocking  in my box?”"
-shortDescription: "play/art mediation / stream"
+shortDescription: "play/art mediation"
 participantId: "maailmanloppu-postanatomy-theater"
+discordEvent: true
 ---

 They are knocking  in a box.
 They want your attention and we will give it to them in the format of art mediation of  boxes.